 B. Course Requirements

 Every student must take a course in research ethics (0 credit hours).
 Generally, this course is taken during the first year of training.
 Continued training in the Responsible Conduct of Research is organized by the BRET office.
-Non-compliance issues are referred to the DGS or the Graduate School for resolution.

 There is no formal teaching requirement for the CDB Ph.D. degree.
 Upon agreement with the mentor, students interested in gaining formal teaching experience can sometimes find teaching assistantships in other departments.
 Opportunities are also available in several graduate school courses including the IGP.
 Information can be obtained through the BRET office and from the DGS.
 Teacher training opportunities can be found at the Center for Teaching.